nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ![EditCommand.png](img/SequenceDiagrams/EditRecipesSequenceDiagram.png)

 <div style="page-break-after: always;"></div>

+3. `AddIngredientCommand` Class
+- The `AddRecipeCommand` class is responsible for adding a new recipe to `RecipeList`
+- When executed, it takes a `Recipe` object, adds it to the `RecipeList`, saves the updated list to the storage, and notifies the user of the addition through the `Ui` component.
+4. `ByeCommand` Class
+- The `ByeCommand` class represents the command to terminate the application
+- When executed, it signals the application to exit by setting a flag (`isBye`) and displays a farewell message to the user
+5. `DeleteCommand`
+- The `DeleteCommand` class represents the command to delete a recipe by its name from `RecipeList`
+- When executed, this command searches `RecipeList` for the recipe, removes it if found, saves the updated list to the storage, and informs the user of the successful deletion or an error if the recipe is not found
+6. `DeleteIngredientCommand` Class
+- The `DeleteIngredientCommand` class is responsible for deleting an `Ingredient` from the `IngredientList` based on its name
+- Upon execution, it removes the specified `Ingredient`, updates the `Ingredientlist` in the storage, and notifies the user about the deletion
+7. `FindCommand` Class
+-
+8. `FindIngredCommand` Class
+-
+9. `HelpCommand` Class
+- The `HelpCommand` class is designed to provide the user with a list of available commands and detailed instructions on how to use them
+- When executed, it calls the `printHelp()` method of the `Ui` to display help information
+10. `ListCommand` Class
+- The `ListCommand` class is designed to list all the recipes present in the `RecipeList`
+- When executed, it retrieves the list of recipes and displays them to the user through the UI
+11. `ListIngredientsCommand` Class
+- The `ListIngredientsCommand` class is responsible for listing all the ingredients currently stored in the `IngredientList`
+- When executed, it retrieves the list of ingredients and displays them to the user through the UI
+12. `RandomCommand` Class
+-
+13. `RecommendCommand` Class
+-
+14. `SortCommand` Class
+-
+15. `SortIngredientsCommand` Class
+- ~~~~

 ### Parser Class
 Self-explanatory, made for parsing user's input command.
 This class only consist of one public static method